-Currently, the total number of self-service kiosks for banks in Malaysia is approximately 15,000 units of ATMs, CDMs and CRMs and 3,000 units of cheque deposit machines.
-(3) About 5 years' ago, OpenSys catalysed the CRM market in Malaysia by developing proprietary software codes to enable banks that have separate computer mainframes for cash dispensing and cash deposits to use cash recycling technology.
+Currently, the total number of self-service kiosks for all banks in Malaysia is approximately 17,000 units (8) of ATMs, CDMs and CRMs and 3,000 units of cheque deposit machines.
+About 6 years' ago, OpenSys catalysed the CRM market in Malaysia by developing proprietary software codes to enable banks that have separate computer mainframes for cash dispensing and cash deposits to use cash recycling technology.

-Due to the efforts of OpenSys, the number of CRMs increased dramatically from a small installed base of 200-300 units in 2014 to more than 4,000 units at end 2018.
-Since then, the CRM installed base continues to grow at the expense of ATMs and CDMs.
-If the banks in Malaysia keep up the momentum of replacing their older ATMs and CDMs with CRMs, OpenSys is in a prime position to profit from it.
+Due to the efforts of OpenSys, the number of CRMs increased dramatically from a small installed base of 200-300 units in 2014 to more than 5,000 units at end 2019.
+The total installed base of CRMs now only constitutes about 30 percent of total machine population of 17,000 units.
+The CRM installed base will continue to grow at the expense of ATMs and CDMs.
+If this migration rate reaches 90 - 100 percent like in matured countries such as Japan, Korea and China, OpenSys is in a prime position to profit from it.
 Considering that we have an excellent track record in providing the best customer experience, we are optimistic that we will continue to win more market share than our competitors moving forward.
-(4)

-In addition to the growth of CRMs, it is pertinent to note that an increasing number of banks are embarking on a comprehensive branch transformation strategy to modernize their traditional branch banking with digital banking - to cater to the needs of millennials and Gen Z. The transformation of the traditional bank branches into modern branches make use of self-serve privacy stations, digital stations, self-service terminals and advanced technologies such as artificial intelligence to better predict individual customer's need for services and products and to provide them with a better inbranch experience.
+In addition to the growth of CRMs, it is pertinent to note that an increasing number of banks are embarking on a comprehensive branch transformation strategy to modernize their traditional branch banking with digital banking - to cater to the needs of Millennials and Gen Z. The transformation of the traditional bank branches into modern branches make use of self-serve privacy stations, digital stations, self-service terminals and advanced technologies such as artificial intelligence to better predict individual customer's need for services and products and to provide them with a better inbranch experience.

-OpenSys achieved the first major breakthrough in this branch transformation strategy by successfully implementing a "Branch of the Future" (BOTF) solution that combines the power of CRMs, teller cash recyclers (TCR) and mobile digital tablets in one of the major banks in Malaysia at the end of last year.
+OpenSys achieved the first major breakthrough in this branch transformation strategy by successfully implementing a "Branch of the Future" (BOTF) solution that combines the power of CRMs, teller cash recyclers (TCR) and mobile digital tablets in one of the major banks in 2018.
+This momentum has been carried forward into 2019 and more banks are now evaluating our BOTF solution.
+We expect to begin a live trial with another major bank in 2020.